 For example, if there’s a nice gym near your spa, why not offer a small discount for people who have a gym membership there and vice versa, this will hopefully bring new customers through your doors and they may even advertise your spa on their notice boards or social media.

 We mentioned how important it was to offer different treatments to local competitors, but what makes spas truly a class above the rest is when they offer ‘experiences’ for members and potential guests.

-Try hosting special events like a wine tasting evening or a yoga retreat for your guests at your spa, maybe by bringing in local experts.
+Try hosting special events like a wine-tasting evening, a yoga retreat or exhibit pieces of art by a rising artist for your guests at your spa, by bringing in local experts.

 This will entice potential new guests to visit your spa for the first time and also encourage existing members to try something new.
 It doesn’t have to be anything that would break the bank.

 Simple things like hosting a monthly self-care event for members will create a sense of community within your spa and may even entice guests to have a treatment whilst they’re visiting.

 Long wordy brochures are a thing of the past, so keeping your website and social media platforms bright, visual and engaging is the key to attracting new guests and also keeping your existing members involved.

 Instead of listing your services and treatments on your website, create individual videos showing what the treatment entails so potential customers can fully understand what they’re paying for.

 Whenever you have special events or experiences at your spa, make sure to document the occasion on social media so people know exactly what kind of things you do there and will want to get involved the next time you host something special.